makrai/notes/artetxe1910-cross-ling-transfer.md

   * model is able to generalize to other languages, even if it has never seen labeled data in those languages
   * surprising, as there is no explicit cross-lingual term in the training obj
-* Pires+ (2019) hypothesized that: having word pieces used in all languages (numbers, URLs, etc) forces the co-occurring pieces to also be mapped to a shared space, thus spreading the
+* Pires+ (2019) hypothesized that having word pieces used in all languages (numbers, URLs, etc) forces the co-occurring pieces to also be mapped to a shared space
 * Cao+ (2020) echoed this sentiment, and
 * Wu and Dredze (2019) further observed that mBERT performs better in languages that share many subwords
 * current consensus of the crosslingual generalization ability of mBERT is based on a combination of three factors:
   * shared vocabulary items that act as anchor points;
   * joint training across multiple languages that spreads this effect; which
   * deep cross-lingual reprs that generalize across languages and tasks
 * In this paper, we empirically test this hypothesis by designing an alternative approach that violates all of these assumptions
   * starts with a monolingual transformer trained with MLM
   * transfer to a new language by learning a new embedding matrix through MLM in the new language while freezing parameters of all other layers